eyalz800/zpp_hypervisor/README.md

     * build-essential
     * libelf-dev
-    * linux-headers-$(LINUX_KERNEL) where $(LINUX_KERNEL) is whatever version we want to build the Linux driver for, typically $(uname -r) only this is WSL environment so make sure to run it in a true Linux machine.
+    * linux-headers-$(LINUX_KERNEL) where $(LINUX_KERNEL) is whatever version we want to build the Linux driver for, typically $(uname -r) for non Windows machines.
 2. [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) to build the Windows and UEFI drivers.
 3. [Windows WDK](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) to build the Windows and UEFI drivers.
 4. [Tianocore EDK2](https://github.com/tianocore/edk2) for use of the `usr/bin` binaries there.
 5. [Visual Studio Community](https://visualstudio.microsoft.com/vs/community) - for C/C++ headers use in Windows and UEFI drivers.

 Notes:
-- Make sure clang and clang++ are pointing to the correct clang and clang++ versions.
+- Make sure clang and clang++ point to the correct clang and clang++ versions.
+- Installing the Windows SDK, WDK as well as Visual Studio is meant to be done in a windows machine.
+The intention is to either copy the Visual Studio headers and the SDK, WDK to the Linux machine or use a shared folder.
 - After finishing, proceed to the environment settings part below.

-### Linux
-Download / Install:
-1. Following packages:
-    * git
-    * make
-    * clang-7 or higher
-    * clang++-7 or higher
-    * lld-7 or higher
-    * libc++-7-dev or higher
-    * build-essential
-    * libelf-dev
-    * linux-headers-$(LINUX_KERNEL) where $(LINUX_KERNEL) is whatever version we want to build the Linux driver for, typically $(uname -r)
-2. [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) to build the Windows and UEFI drivers.
-3. [Windows WDK](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) to build the Windows and UEFI drivers.
-4. [Tianocore EDK2](https://github.com/tianocore/edk2) for use of the `usr/bin` binaries there.

-Notes:
-- Installing the Windows SDK, WDK as well as Visual Studio is meant to be done in a windows machine.
-The intention is to copy the Visual Studio headers and the SDK, WDK to the linux machine.

 ### Environment Settings (Shared)
 Make sure the `./environment.config` file contains your correct paths and settings in